atousat/social-anxiety-statistical-analysis/README.md

 ## Statistical Analysis

-The analysis follows a structured hypothesis testing workflow:
+The statistical analysis followed a structured hypothesis testing workflow based on variable types and distribution assumptions.

-1. **Normality check** using the **Shapiro–Wilk test**
-2. If both groups satisfy normality assumptions:
+**Numerical Variables**
+- Normality assessment using the Shapiro–Wilk test.
-   - Apply an **independent two-sample t-test**
+- If the normality assumption was satisfied, an independent two-sample t-test was performed.
-3. If the data does **not** follow a normal distribution:
-   - Apply the **Mann–Whitney U test** as a non-parametric alternative
+- If the data was not normally distributed, the Mann–Whitney U test was used as a non-parametric alternative.

-This approach ensures valid statistical comparisons regardless of data distribution.
+**Categorical Variables**
+- Associations between categorical variables and social anxiety were evaluated using the Chi-Square Test of Independence.

+This methodology ensures that each statistical test is selected according to the characteristics of the data, providing reliable and valid comparisons across both numerical and categorical variables.

 ---